bio-tools/biotoolsDocs/curators_guide.rst

    - replace ' ' (spaces) in the name with underscores (a single underscore in case of multiple spaces)
    - preserve all reserved characters (uppercase and lowercase letters, decimal digits, hyphen, period, underscore, and tilde), but remove other characters
    - use '_' to delimit parts of names but only *if* these are not already truncated in the original `name <http://biotools.readthedocs.io/en/latest/curators_guide.html#name-tool>`_
+   - can only start with letters or numbers
+   - cannot end with a . (dot) character
    - adhere to the same patterns for `tool name <http://biotools.readthedocs.io/en/latest/curators_guide.html#name>`_, *e.g.* ``EMBOSS_water_API_ebi``